maxharlow/tutorials/working-with-geographical-data/README.md

 We can use the `csv2json` tool from the `d3-dsv` suite of tools we installed at the start to convert our CSV file to Json:

     $ csv2json \
+        --input-encoding 'windows-1252' \
         income-of-tax-payers.csv \
         > income-of-tax-payers.json

+We also pass the `--input-encoding` flag which tells it that the input file is Windows encoded.
+If we didn't do this some characters (such as £ signs) would come out as question marks or other gobbledygook -- a common problem when dealing with data.
+By doing this `csv2json` knows to convert the file to Unicode, the modern standard for file encoding which is used everywhere except on Windows.

 We can then split the Json apart into ND-Json with the same method we used previously: